Some classical properties of the non-abelian Yang-Mills theories: Abstract

 \section{Abstract}

-We present some classical properties of the non-abelian Yang-Mills theories that we obtain directly from the Maxwell's equations of the SU(3) Yang-Mills theory.
-To do it we first examine under which conditions the equations of motion for the SU(3) Yang-Mills theory have the same form as those of the classical electrodynamics.
-Next we write the equations of motion for the SU(3) Yang-Mills theory using the language of the Maxwell's equations.
-We show that electric and magnetic non-abelian fields, whose origin is not fermionic, are present in the non-abelian Yang-Mills theories.
-The non-abelian gauge fields can be assumed as the sources of these electric and magnetic fields.
-Finally we show how the non-abelian gauge fields are also the responsible for the existence of magnetic monopoles in this kind of theories.
+We present some classical properties for non-abelian Yang-Mills theories that we extract directly from the Maxwell's equations of the theory.
+We write the equations of motion for the $SU(3)$ Yang-Mills theory using the language of Maxwell's equations in both differential and integral forms.
+We show that vectorial gauge fields in this theory are non-fermionic sources for non-abelian electric and magnetic fields.
+These vectorial gauge fields are also responsible for the existence of magnetic monopoles.
+We build the continuity equation and the energy-momentum tensor for the non-abelian case. \\[0.02in] \textit{Keywords}: Yang-Mills theory; Maxwell's equations; integral and differential forms; magnetic monopoles.